 There’s nothing quite like a big weekend breakfast.
 Hearty and filling, it warms the soul after a rough week at work or a long weekend of hard recreation.
 Often the high point of the weekend, it’s not uncommon for me to already be looking forward to Sunday breakfast on Friday night.
-This impressive-looking hash is the perfect meal for that lazy-weekend breakfast.
+This impressive-looking Sausage & Sweet Potato Hash is the perfect meal for that lazy-weekend breakfast.
 Sausage, sweet and white potatoes, bell pepper, and eggs are all you could want, and it all comes together easily in one skillet (I love my cast iron for this).
 It even works great over a campfire.

 Here’s what you’ll need:

 - 2-3 T. vegetable oil